How To Find A Sleep Apnea Doctor

 - Blood/Oxygen Level

 Essentially, a sleep doctor needs to know what is happening when you are sleeping.
 Most sleep studies will occur in your own home.
 Only more advanced studies occur in sleep labs, and they do so rarely.
-After your Sleep Study results become analyzed by the sleep doctor, they will provide you with an accurate diagnosis.
+After your sleep study results are analyzed by the sleep specialist, they will provide you with an accurate diagnosis.
 This will determine what the next steps should be.
-If you are diagnosed with sleep apnea, you will most often be prescribed one of the following:
+If you are diagnosed with any kind of sleep apnea, obstructive or central, you will most often be prescribed one of the following treatment options:

 Finding a CPAP Doctors